Lewes Road: Buses

 Lewes Road is an important corridor for bus routes, and buses are well-used.
 The growth in passenger numbers on routes along Lewes Road serving the universities was greater than on any other part of the Brighton & Hove bus network between 1986 and 2010.
 The service of three buses per hour between central Brighton and the University of Sussex in 1986 was first augmented by a limited-stop service from September 1991; the frequency was then doubled in May 1996 and rose again in 2001 (eight buses per hour) and 2002 (12 per hour).
 Services from the universities via Lewes Road to the Royal Sussex County Hospital and Brighton Marina started in 2002.
 In 1996 a service of three buses per hour was introduced between central Brighton and the Coldean and Hollingbury estates, running the full length of Lewes Road and replacing an older route whose frequency had fluctuated.
 Routes to the Bear Road, Coombe Road and Meadowview areas of Brighton use the southern part of Lewes Road and have run at various frequencies over the years.
+Originally operated by Brighton & Hove, these are now run by Compass Travel.
 The Moulsecoomb and Bevendean estates are served by regular buses which travel to the city centre direct down Lewes Road.
-Brighton & Hove's longest route, the long-standing "Regency Route" to Royal Tunbridge Wells via Lewes and Uckfield, and its shorter variants to Ringmer, also provides regular services along the length of Lewes Road.
+Brighton & Hove's longest route, the long-standing "Regency Route" to Royal Tunbridge Wells via Lewes and Uckfield, and its shorter variant to Ringmer, also provides regular services along the length of Lewes Road.
 By 2009 the various routes combined to give a bus approximately every three minutes to the city centre.
 The Corporation Tramways depot, on the section of Lewes Road also known as Coombe Terrace, is now part of the Lewes Road bus depot, one of three bus garages in the city.
+Until the bus industry was deregulated in 1986, Brighton Borough Transport, the council-owned bus operator responsible for many services in Brighton, was based at the depot.